xenit-eu/dynamic-extensions-for-alfresco/README.md

 Next milestones
 ---------------

-Milestone 4 and 5 are the last milestones before 1.0 and are focused on making Dynamic Extensions production-readyThe 1.0 release is tentatively scheduled for July 2013.
+Milestone 4 and 5 are the last milestones before 1.0 and are focused on making Dynamic Extensions production-ready.
+The 1.0 release is tentatively scheduled for July 2013.

 There's quite a lot of work to do: see the <a href="https://github.com/lfridael/dynamic-extensions-for-alfresco/issues?state=open">open issues</a> for what's coming.